jdiazpena/gemcap/README.md

 # Gemini simulation configuration scripts

-windows uses WSL (Windows Subsystem for Linux).
+Windows uses WSL (Windows Subsystem for Linux).
 Mac and Linux users just work in your Terminal as usual.

 ## 0. build Gemini and prereqs

 1. install python3 (e.g. via miniconda).
 2. `git clone https://github.com/gemini3d/gemini`
-3. `python gemini/install_prereqs.py`
+3. `python gemini/script_utils/install_prereqs.py`
 4. `cd gemini`
-5. `python setup.py develop --user`
+5. `python3 setup.py develop --user`

 The "build" specified below is the directory gemini/build/ on the computer.
 If any user-compiled libraries are used, as will be particularly likely on HPC, before this step set environment variables